samcho/starter-lab1-csc201-fall2024/README.md

 java Proj1 {command-file}
 ```

-For Parts 1 and 2, your program will read a series of commands from the input file `input.txt` and generate the output file  `result.txt`, which will be used for grading.
+For Sections 1 and 2, your program will read a series of commands from the input file `input.txt` and generate the output file  `result.txt`, which will be used for grading.

 ## 1. **Generic BST with Iterator Interface**